Skip to main content

 How do I set per-user token budgets in a multi-tenant .NET app?

 Maintain a per-user token counter in Redis or a database.
 Before each AI call, check if the user has remaining daily quota.
 After each call, deduct completion.Usage.TotalTokenCount from their remaining budget.
-Return HTTP 429 with a descriptive message when the budget is exhausted rather than forwarding to Azure OpenAI.
+Return HTTP 429 with a descriptive message when the budget is exhausted rather than forwarding to Azure AI Foundry.

 Track your progress through this learning path.